SwissDataScienceCenter/renku-ui/CODING_GUIDELINES.md

 The purpose of the guidelines is to ensure code remains maintainable and easy to read as the code base grows.

+## Adding new rules

+Add new rules at the bottom of the list, incrementing the rule number by 1.
+Do not re-order rules so that they keep a stable number.

 ## Guidelines

 Rules: